Slogen

-Slogen is a mountain rising up from Hjørundfjorden in the municipality of Ørsta in Møre og Romsdal county, Norway.
-The mountain is located just west of the municipal boundary with Stranda and just north of the nearby mountain Jakta.
+Slogen is a mountain rising up from Hjørundfjorden in Ørsta Municipality in Møre og Romsdal county, Norway.
+The mountain is located just west of the municipal boundary with Stranda Municipality and just north of the nearby mountain Jakta.
 Many famous Norwegians have been on the top of this mountain, including most notably Queen Sonja of Norway.

 Even though it is not among the highest peaks in Norway, the 1564 m tall mountain is rated among the top ten mountain walks in Norway.
 This is largely due to its beauty, view, and the fact that it's rising directly from the fjord.

 Legend has it that Slogen was first climbed in 1870 by Jon Klokk.
 Later on that year it was climbed by the famous climber and alpine explorer William Cecil Slingsby.
 The latter wrote about the view from Slogen as "one of the proudest in Europe".